intimate waxing manchester logo

 FAQ's

-Before your treatment.
+Before treatment.

 Ideally you could exfoliate and moisturise the area a couple of days prior to your appointment.
 On the day of your appointment please shower before arrival.
-If coming straight from work, we can provide fresh wipes for your convenience.
+If you are coming straight from work, we can provide fresh wipes for your convenience.

-How long does the hair need to be?
+How long should hair be?

 The hair should be NO SHORTER than a grain of rice (5mm).
 If you're having Intimate Waxing, the longer the hair, the more uncomfortable it will be, so you can trim the hair before your appointment or we will do it for you.